we're making News

 Fireplaces vs. fire pits – the debate continues.
 Tom Wilhelm gives his advice on choosing which is right for your outdoor space, and the pros/cons of gas and wood options, in this Boston Globe article.

 Read more: bostonglobe.com

-Another exciting feature, this time in the May/June issue of New England Home.
+Another exciting spotlight on a Blade of Grass and our work, this one from the May/June issue of New England Home (pdf).
 Jim speaks with Lisa Harrison about his passion for design, the success of a Blade of Grass, and the amazing work he’s done with his very own property in Wayland, MA.
 Also included is a photo gallery highlighting Jim’s circa-1811 farmhouse and barn and their surrounding gardens, patio, and entryway.

-Our Brookline Brownstone property gets the spotlight in this month’s Traditional Home.
+Our Brookline Brownstone property gets the spotlight in this month’s Traditional Home (pdf).
 Walk through the iron gate to a Checkerboard Garden, where patterned pavers lead past a circular flower bed.

 Gardens are not only good for the soul, they can also be (growing) mind.
 Pith + Vigor blog highlights one of our Newton designs, with an educational perspective.

 Old House Online tells the story of how an avid gardener and a Blade of Grass reworked a streetside urban plot in Brookline to create private “rooms” along with lawns and perennial beds—while honoring the scale of the big old house.